LSU vs. Mississippi State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- LSU has combined with its opponents to put up more than 56.5 points just two times this season.
+- LSU and its opponents have combined for 56.5 points -- this matchup's point total -- only twice this season.

-- Mississippi State and its opponents have combined to score more than 56.5 points in two games this season.
+- Mississippi State's games have gone over 56.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 66, is 9.5 points greater than Saturday's over/under.
+- The two teams combine to score 66 points per game, 9.5 more than the total in this contest.

-- This contest's over/under is 9.5 points more than the 47 these two squads combine to surrender per game this season.
+- This contest's total is 9.5 points more than the 47 these two squads combine to allow per game this season.

-- The Tigers and their opponents have scored an average of 65.2 points per game in 2021, 8.7 more than Saturday's total.
+- Tigers games this season feature an average total of 65.2 points, a number 8.7 points higher than Saturday's over/under.

-- In 2021, games involving the Bulldogs have averaged a total of 57.2 points, 0.7 more than the set over/under in this contest.
+- The 56.5-point total for this game is 0.7 points below the 57.2 points per game average total in Bulldogs games this season.

 LSU Stats and Trends

-- LSU has one win against the spread in three games this season.
+- LSU has one win against the spread in three games this year.

-- The Tigers have been favored by 2.5 points or more three times this season and covered the spread in one of them.
+- This season, the Tigers have just one against the spread win in three games as a favorite of 2.5 points or more.

-- LSU's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- LSU's games this year have hit the over on one of three set point totals (33.3%).

-- LSU is 1-2 against the spread and 2-1 overall this season when the team notches more than 25 points.
+- When LSU scores more than 25 points, it is 1-2 against the spread and 2-1 overall.

-- The Tigers rack up 389.7 yards per game, 73 more yards than the 316.7 the Bulldogs allow per contest.
+- The Tigers collect 389.7 yards per game, 73 more yards than the 316.7 the Bulldogs allow per outing.

-- In games that LSU amasses over 316.7 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that LSU totals over 316.7 yards, the team is 1-1 against the spread and 1-1 overall.

-- This year, the Tigers have two turnovers, four fewer than the Bulldogs have takeaways (6).
+- The Tigers have turned the ball over two times this season, four fewer than the Bulldogs have forced (6).

 - Find the latest spread and moneyline odds for LSU at SISportsbook.